-- PhD theses
+- Academic theses

 - Research programme on territorial innovation and smart cities: ETI Chair

-In its desire to be a major player in rethinking innovation and disruption in its territories and be a source of economic, social and ecological value creation, Inetum continues its strong partnership with the University of Paris 1 (Panthéon-Sorbonne) and Paris IAE, as a founding member of the Entrepreneurship Territory Innovation Chair. http://chaire-eti.org/la-chaire/.

-This chair is a place for meeting, foresight and collective reflection, but also for feedback and for sharing experience.
-It brings together private partners (Inetum, EDF, ICADE, SNEF), institutions (Nantes Métropole, Paris City Hall, Grand Est region, etc.), networks of mayors, as well as players in the field of inclusion and solidarity.
-It aims to develop new ways of undertaking to fertilize our territories.
+In its desire to be a major player in rethinking innovation and disruption in its territories and to be a source of economic, social and ecological value creation, Inetum has renewed in 2021 its strong partnership with Paris Panthéon Sorbonne University and the IAE de Paris, as a founding member of the Entrepreneuriat Territoire Innovation Chair (http://chaire-eti.org/la-chaire/).
+The Chair is a meeting place for foresight and collective reflection, as well as for feedback and experience sharing, bringing together private partners, institutions, networks of mayors and players in the fields of inclusion and solidarity.
+It aims to develop new ways of doing business to fertilize our territories.

-Within this framework, we have recently initiated a new collaborative trial project with the Chair, which consists of applying the concept of "the city of the quarter of an hour or the territory of the half hour" dear to Professor Carlos Moreno, who leads this Chair as Scientific Director.
-One of the main contributions of the research and development work carried out within the scope of this project has been the ability to simulate urban and territorial mutations in order to imagine new services based on this concept of geo-territorial hyper-proximity.
+Within this framework, we have continued our collaborative experimentation project with the Chair, which consists of applying the concept of the "quarter-hour city or half-hour territory" dear to Professor Carlos Moreno, who leads this Chair as Scientific Director.
+One of the main contributions of the research and development work carried out as part of this project has been the ability to simulate urban and territorial mutations, with a view to devising new services based on this concept of geo-territorial hyper proximity.